 - Location of kennel (for outside dog or cat)

 It is essential to visit your local vet

-Your new pet is temporarily protected against a range of diseases through antibodies received in their mother's milk.
+Your new pet is temporarily protected against a range of diseases through antibodies received in their mother’s milk.
 However, this can also neutralise any early vaccinations the pet receives.
-It is for this reason that puppies and kittens require a series of vaccinations through the first few months of their lives as well as worming and heartworm prevention to make sure they are well enough protected to enable them to play outside.
+This is the reason that puppies and kittens require a series of vaccinations through the first few months of their lives as well as worming and heartworm prevention to make sure they are well enough protected to enable them to play outside.